 There are also breakout sessions for each cohort.
 For example, student affairs representatives attend sessions on counseling students, while OSR reps attend sessions focused on the student experience.

-Finally, there's a poster session where medical students present research or best practices from their schools.
-"It's a forum for students to share their work at a professional conference, which is always exciting."
+Finally, there's a poster session where medical students present research on best practices from their schools.
+"It's a forum for students to share their work at a professional conference, which is always exciting," Amelia says.

-Upon returning from AAMC meetings, OSR reps meet with deans, faculty and student affairs representatives to discuss what they learned and how to put ideas into practice.
+After AAMC meetings, OSR reps meet with deans, faculty, and student affairs representatives to discuss what they learned and how to put ideas into practice.